Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/README.md

 ## Want to Contribute?

-Feel free to share suggestions, comments, or criticisms related to the work presented in this repo.
+Feel free to share suggestions, comments, or criticisms related to the work presented in this repo by starting a [discussion](https://github.com/Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/discussions).

 If you would like to contribute code, please fork this repo and open a pull request with your contribution.